-- 1. Reimbursements Keep all airline receipts (i.e., proof of purchase of tickets) and travel itineraries.
-Submit them along with a signed Expense Sheet (attached page 22) to the Program Specialist either in person (office located at 402 East 67th Street C-2) or via email.
-Your reimbursement up to the allocated amount will be processed and submitted via direct deposit. - 2.
+- Reimbursements Keep all flight itineraries, receipts, credit card statements showing proof of purchases and complete the expense sheet provided on page\\\\.
+You will then upload them to your assigned OneDrive file.
+All reimbursements will be provided via direct deposit through Student Accounting. - 2.
 Narrative Summary A post-trip narrative summary of your experience is required within 4 weeks of the return date before final reimbursement will be authorized.
-Submit the write-up to the Program Specialist.
-Submit photos to Savita Birbal (sab2025@med.cornell.edu) to post on our website and Twitter account.
-Please see the detailed guidelines on pages 23-24. - 3.
-Read and sign the Weill Cornell Agreement and Release Form and the Consent Form (pages 3-8) and return them to the Program Specialist as soon as your elective has been approved.
+Please upload the write-ups and photos to your assigned OneDrive.
+Please see the detailed guidelines on pages 5-6. - 3.
+Read and sign the Weill Cornell Agreement and Release Form and the Consent Form and upload to your assigned one drive file as soon as your elective has been approved.
 No reimbursements will be made to any student who leaves the country without signing and submitting these forms. - 4.
-All students are REQUIRED to complete the Johns Hopkins: "Ethical Challenges in Short-Term Global Health Training" (Page 10) and send Certificates of Completion to the Program Specialist. - 5.
-All students are required to attend a Pre-Departure Workshop with the Co-Directors.
+All students are REQUIRED to complete the Johns Hopkins: "Ethical Challenges in Short-Term Global

+Health Training" and upload Certificates of Completion to your assigned one drive.

+5. All students are required to attend a Pre-Departure Workshop with the Co-Directors.